 When it comes to starting a new daily habit, consider not setting specific goals.
 I suggest keeping a tally count, with a time and date stamp, each time you “do it” or “eat it” and then review your tally weekly.

 There are readily available tools that work great for this.
-On the iPhone, I love a little program called Tallymander (update — this program seems temporarily unavailable for some reason on AppStore — I sent the developer an email (OM)) which allows you to set up any number of tallies, then click it to record when something happens.
+On the iPhone, I love a little program called Tallymander (update — this program seems temporarily unavailable for some reason on AppStore — I sent the developer an email (OM)) (OK, here is a better app called Tally that works really well (and supports the Apple Watch)) which allows you to set up any number of tallies, then click it to record when something happens.
 Not only does the program keep a count but it also makes it simple to email yourself a report in a spreadsheet-ready file that includes the exact date and time you clicked on any tally.
 Brilliant!
 Tallymander is a great addition to an optimist’s technology arsenal.
 Of course, a tiny Moleskine booklet, making marks on your calendar, or sending yourself an email are all other efficient ways to keep your accurate log — the trick is that you must have your logging method with you at all times — in my case, my smartphone is omnipresent.

 After four weeks of logging, you will notice the extraordinary magic of pale ink and optimistic, conscious thought.
 By simply keeping an accurate log, most people notice that they in fact start improving week-over-week without making the drastic and often unsustainable goals.
 The log itself becomes a motivator.
 The person simply gravitates to beating last week’s number by a little bit.
 This progress is the normal, natural gravity of the conscious mind, a sustainable way to modify one’s bad habits for the better, without all the guilt, stress, and frequent failure of “setting super hard goals and then missing them.”
 The disappointment associated with letting oneself down in the hard core goals method is what often torpedoes long-term habit change success.